DUCODES/THREATLens/Contributing.md

 # Thank You

 Every contribution helps improve cybersecurity capabilities and enables organizations to better understand and manage cyber risk.
-Thank you for helping build THREATLens.
+Thank you for helping build AegisIntel.